onepwnman/onepwnman.github.io/_posts/2023-07-11-Tesla-Toolbox.md

 ## Low impact

 One of the most important things about finding bugs is that just because something causes an unintended behavior doesn't mean it's a vulnerability.
-Since TESLA's diagnostic function requires a local connection to a PC, and even a DOS attack can be reversed by rebooting the vehicle, the impact of the attack is minimal, so it's hard to come up with a valid attack scenario, so I didn't get any recognition for the bug I reported.
+Since Tesla's diagnostic function requires a local connection to a PC, and even a DOS attack can be reversed by rebooting the vehicle, the impact of the attack is minimal, so it's hard to come up with a valid attack scenario, so I didn't get any recognition for the bug I reported.

 It's unfortunate, but the point is that I enjoyed the process of finding vulnerabilities and learned a lot, and I'm happy to share the experience.